archil620/QualityAssurance/README.md

 ## Assignment 1
 ## CSCI 5308- Quality Assurance

-**Operating System used: Windows 10**
+**Operating System used: Windows 10** <br/>
- **Programing language used: JAVA v1.8**
+ **Programing language used: JAVA v1.8**<br/>
- **IDE used: Eclipse Oxygen**
+ **IDE used: Eclipse Oxygen**<br/>

  **Library Used**
- JUnit 4.12
+ <br/>JUnit 4.12<br/>
- Mockito v1.9.5
+ Mockito v1.9.5<br/>

  **Installation Instruction:**
- Validate.java has a business logic
+ Validate.java has a business logic<br/>
- Order.java is main clas whic contailns all order data dealer.java contains dealer id and access key deliveryaddress contains all address info
+ Order.java is main class whicch contains all order data<br/>
+ dealer.java contains dealer id and access key<br/>
+ deliveryaddress contains all address info<br/>
- Item class contains info about quantity and art number
+ Item class contains info about quantity and part number<br/>

- Security is interface for authorising dealer ISecurity is method to implement Security interface
+ Security is interface for authorising dealer<br/>
+ ISecurity is method to implement Security interface<br/>

- ValDelivery is interface to validate Address
+ ValDelivery is interface to validate Address<br/>
- Addvali is class to implement ValDelivery class
+ Addvali is class to implement ValDelivery class<br/>

- ItemValidate is Interface to validate item data itemval is clss to implement ItemValidate interface
+ ItemValidate is Interface to validate item data<br/>
+ itemval is clss to implement ItemValidate interface<br/>

 ____
-PARTMANAGER is interface to validate wheter item is in stock, or anymore manufactured Response_generator is class which implements PARTMANGER and contains method to validate stocks
+PARTMANAGER is interface to validate wheter item is in stock, or anymore manufactured<br/>
+Response_generator is class which implements PARTMANGER and contains method to validate stocks<br/>

-Data.java is class which contain mock data.
+Data.java is class which contain mock data.<br/>
 ___
-Order.xml is original xml provided in assignment1 order.xsd is XML schema for comparing whether XML is valid or not fakeorder.xml is generated for test case of OUT_OF_STOCK fake_result.xml is generated for test case of PART_NO_MORE_MANUFACTURED UNauthoriseddealer.xml is generated to test if dealer is unauthorised.
+Order.xml is original xml provided in assignment1 <br/>
+order.xsd is XML schema for comparing whether XML is valid or not<br/>
+fakeorder.xml is generated for test case of OUT_OF_STOCK<br/>
+fake_result.xml is generated for test case of PART_NO_MORE_MANUFACTURED<br/>
+UNauthoriseddealer.xml is generated to test if dealer is unauthorised.<br/>
 ___
-*In mock data 1st order is same as given in order.xml, other 2 data are dummy generated for comparing fake data.
+*In mock data 1st order is same as given in order.xml, other 2 data are dummy generated for comparing fake data.<br/>
 ___

 **References:**